TotallyInformation/node-red-contrib-uibuilder/README.md

 ----
 ## 1. Additional Documentation

 There is a lot more information available in the [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki).
+In addition, there is more technical and developer documentation in the [docs](/docs) folder that is also available as a [documentation web site](https://totallyinformation.github.io/node-red-contrib-uibuilder/).

 ## 2. Getting Started